THE NEW JERUSALEM

-Now he that hath wrought us for the selfsame thing is God, who also hath given unto us the earnest [pledge] of the Spirit.
+Now He who has prepared us for this very thing is God, who also has given us the Spirit as a guarantee.
 (II Corinthians 5:5)

 God is preparing us now so we will be in a position to inherit His Glory.

-That he would grant you, according to the riches of his glory, to be strengthened with might by his Spirit in the inner man; (Ephesians 3:16)
+that He would grant you, according to the riches of His glory, to be strengthened with might through His Spirit in the inner man [transformation], (Ephesians 3:16)

 And for the “churches of Galatia”:

 My little children, for whom I labor in birth again until Christ is formed in you, (Galatians 4:19)